hindu-comm/weblogs/manasataramgini/2014/05/2014-05-29_the-engineer-the-dead-fish-and-the-bag-of-earth-v.md

 said: “And we need to get ready to fight; call the rest and let Vrishchika tell us the news.”
 Now fired by Somakhya’s demeanor she called in her sisters and student for a grand council.
 Somakhya:
-“Vrischika tell us all that you know.”
+“Vrishchika tell us all that you know.”
 Vrishchika, still looking very
 worried: “Things have gone from bad to worse.
 We have intelligence that the mutagenizing virus with the deaminase gene, now confirmed by Lootika and Temülen, has broken out in several places across bhArata.
 This is